joshD90/social2/zNewFeaturesToBeImplemented.md

 ### Multiple Contacts

 - Allow for services to hold multiple different contact numbers.
 Each contact number should have a name or details associated with it as well as a number.
-  1. Remove number from the service. - is there a way to retroactively do this to the table maybe just have to do this all again - copy all numbers into text file
+  1. Remove number from the service. - is there a way to retroactively do this to the table maybe just have to do this all again - copy all numbers into text file -
+     Just bluntly get rid of the whole column.
+And just a have a many to one relationship with this other table.
+Change type, remove numbers from base service altogether, have it extend between the base service and subcategories (this can be done for the emails)
   2. Create a table for numbers, this should have a id, serviceId, details, number, secret.
      - Add create multiple to our generic class - we should be able to string construct this however it will need to be checked for safety
      - Create a class for serviceNumbersDB - create (should create multiple) / update / delete